 Schipperkes 1895Always kept gleaming, these collars were only worn on Sundays and were fastened in a manner to pull out as few hairs as possible from their ruff.
 During the decade of 1830 - 1840, the Schipperke became so fashionable in Brussels, it was protected by the disciples of Saint Crispin.
 Even in this later period, it was the custom to adorn Schipperke with an enormous collar of worked brass, which was often a work of real art.
 On Sundays one could see a shoemaker going out without his wife or even his children but never without his Schipperke.

-The Schipperke Becomes a Pure Breed
+The Schipperke becomes a Pure Breed in Europe

 By 1880, the President of the Society of Saint Hubert became keen to give him a special class of its own.
 Between 1882 and 1885, 10 dogs called Schipperke are recorded in show results in a continental Stud Book of dogs with the name of each dog, its owner, parents if applicable and their birth dates[3a].